Contact homology and virtual fundamental cycles: Virtual fundamental cycles

-Recall that the virtual fundamental cycles of the moduli spaces $\Mbar_\ast(T)$ come packaged via the map \eqref{sketchvfcpush}.
-Now the key coherence properties of these cycles \eqref{vfcidI}--\eqref{vfcidII} shall be encoded in the fact that \eqref{sketchvfcpush} is a map of $\SSS_\ast$-modules.
-Thus our first task is to define the $\SSS_\ast$-modules $C_\vir^{\bullet+\vdim}(\Mbar_\ast\rel\partial)$ and $C_\bullet(E_\ast)$ along with the pushforward map:
+Recall that the virtual fundamental cycles of the moduli spaces $\Mbar(T)$ come packaged via the maps \eqref{sketchvfcpush}.
+Now the key coherence properties of these cycles \eqref{vfcidI}--\eqref{vfcidII} shall be encoded in the fact that \eqref{sketchvfcpush} is a map of $\SSS$-modules.
+Thus our first task is to define the $\SSS$-modules $C_\vir^{\bullet+\vdim}(\Mbar\rel\partial)$ and $C_\bullet(E)$ along with the pushforward map

-We then must relate $C_\vir^{\bullet+\vdim}(\Mbar_\ast\rel\partial)$ to $\cC^{\bullet+\vdim}(\Mbar_\ast\rel\partial;\oo)$ (with an appropriate $\SSS_\ast$-module structure), and we must relate $C_\bullet(E_\ast)$ to $\QQ$ (with the trivial $\SSS_\ast$-module structure).
+We then must relate $C_\vir^{\bullet+\vdim}(\Mbar\rel\partial)$ to $\cC^{\bullet+\vdim}(\Mbar\rel\partial;\oo)$ (with an appropriate $\SSS$-module structure), and we must relate $C_\bullet(E)$ to $\QQ$ (with the trivial $\SSS$-module structure).
 If all goes well, this will give virtual fundamental cycles \eqref{sketchvfc} satisfying \eqref{vfcidI}--\eqref{vfcidII}.

-In reality, it is somewhat cumbersome to make sense out of $\cC^{\bullet+\vdim}(\Mbar_\ast\rel\partial;\oo)$ as an $\SSS_\ast$-module, so we will take a shortcut taking advantage of the fact that we are only interested in integrating the constant function $1$ (and not more general cohomology classes) over the virtual fundamental cycles.
-We will define an $\SSS_\ast$-module $\QQ[\SSS_\ast]$, which can be thought of as ``the subcomplex of $\cC^{\bullet+\vdim}(\Mbar_\ast\rel\partial;\oo)$ generated by the characteristic functions of closed strata'', and we will construct a corresponding map of $\SSS_\ast$-modules:
+In reality, it is somewhat cumbersome to make sense out of $\cC^{\bullet+\vdim}(\Mbar\rel\partial;\oo)$ as an $\SSS$-module, so we will take a shortcut by taking advantage of the fact that we are only interested in integrating the constant function $1$ (and not more general cohomology classes) over the virtual fundamental cycles.
+We will define an $\SSS$-module $\QQ[\SSS]$, which can be thought of as ``the subcomplex of $\cC^{\bullet+\vdim}(\Mbar\rel\partial;\oo)$ generated by the Poincar\'e duals of the closed strata'', and we will construct a corresponding map of $\SSS$-modules

-Now combining this map with \eqref{revisitedsast} and our understanding of $C_\bullet(E_\ast)\cong\QQ$, we obtain a map of $\SSS_\ast$-modules:
+Now combining this map with \eqref{revisitedsast} and our understanding of $C_\bullet(E)\cong\QQ$, we obtain a map of $\SSS$-modules

-Morally speaking, this map gives the values of integrating the characteristic functions of closed strata over the virtual fundamental cycle of $\Mbar_\ast(T)$.
-Practically speaking, from any map \eqref{sssast} it is straightforward to read off virtual moduli counts satisfying the master equations.
+Morally speaking, this map is the intersection pairing between the closed strata of $\Mbar(T)$ and its virtual fundamental cycle.
+From any map \eqref{sssast}, it is straightforward to read off virtual moduli counts satisfying the master equations.

-\subsection{\texorpdfstring{$\SSS_\ast$}{S\_*}-modules \texorpdfstring{$\QQ$}{Q} and \texorpdfstring{$\QQ[\SSS_\ast]$}{Q[S\_*]}}
+\subsection{\texorpdfstring{$\SSS$}{S}-modules \texorpdfstring{$\QQ$}{Q} and \texorpdfstring{$\QQ[\SSS]$}{Q[S]}}

-We now introduce the two basic $\SSS_\ast$-modules $\QQ$ and $\QQ[\SSS_\ast]$.
-We also make the elementary but crucial observation that a map of $\SSS_\ast$-modules $\QQ[\SSS_\ast]\to\QQ$ is nothing other than a collection of virtual moduli counts satisfying the relevant master equations.
+We now introduce the two basic $\SSS$-modules $\QQ$ and $\QQ[\SSS]$.
+We also make the elementary but crucial observation that a map of $\SSS$-modules $\QQ[\SSS]\to\QQ$ is nothing other than a collection of virtual moduli counts satisfying the relevant master equations.